FreakeyPlays/FreakeyPlays/README.md

 <img src="https://media.giphy.com/media/ttKcn2vlNotd8NfW09/giphy.gif" align="left" width="125px" height="125px">

 <br>
-I'm a Software Engineering and Media Computing Student at Esslingen University.<br />
+I'm a Computer Science and Media Student at HDM Stuttgart.<br />
-Currently, I am writing my Bachelor Thesis with the Topic "Prototypical development of a video streaming application as a progressive web app using Astro".<br />
+Currently, I am in my first semester and focus on the topics of software engineering and artificial Intelligence.<br />
 I am looking forward to learning new techniques and new Frameworks to create fascinating applications.

 <br clear="left"/>